A Tory Conspiracy Fails

 Rawlins deposition: Hathaway.

 As with Footnote 6, a deed search hit a dead end.
 But a deed from the early 1900s calls the land north of the last major bend in the river the “Middle tract of Brimage,” running along the river from “Brimage landing.”
 Brimerage Road runs through the property today, which is in Bertie County.
 A local river guide states without citations that was Brimage’s land and mentions the conspiracy (Huff).
-Finally, this puts Brimage within a few hours’ ride of Edenton, where he served in periodic court sessions.
+Finally, this puts Brimage within a few hours’ horse or boat ride of Edenton, where he served in periodic court sessions.

 Per a January 1778 deposition quoted in McCree 1857.